The-Corrupted/Screen-Capture/README.md

 Once the camera is setup, insert the autorun into the device and let the program run for as long as you need to.

+When you are ready to quit, click ESC.

 Results:

 Results will be stored in edid.txt on the devices sd as well as log.txt on the computer running this program.
-To check that everything ran well, scroll to the end of both files.
-The iteration count should be logtext+1 = edidtext ( Log text should be one iter higher than edid as edid starts iterating at 0 whereas logtext begins iterating at 1).
+To check that everything ran well, open log.txt and do a search for FAIL and MISCFAIL.
+If FAIL appears, that means the device detected edid but the camera didn't detect that the screen had turned on.
+MISCFAIL shows up when the device does not detect hdmi and the camera does or doesn't detect the screen.

 Resetting: